Robert T. Teamoh: Career

 In his early career Teamoh worked briefly at The Observer, a "colored" newspaper in Boston.
 He worked in photoengraving, and had opened up a related business in New London, Connecticut.

 Teamoh was a city editor for The Boston Leader newspaper, as well as a contributor to The New York Age, and The Boston Advocate under the pen name "Scribbler".
 Teamoh worked for The Boston Globe newspaper for over 20 years.
 He is believed to be the first African American reporter for a white newspaper in Boston.

 He represented Ward 9 of the 1894 Massachusetts legislature.
 He was part of a delegation of legislators that visited Virginia.
 Charles Triplett O'Ferrall, Virginia's governor, refused the meet with the delegation while Teamoh was part of it.
 This caused some outrage and protest in Massachusetts.
 Journalist Josephine St. Pierre Ruffin criticized Teamoh in her newspaper, Woman's Era, for "servile complicity" in the O'Ferrall incident.
 He was succeeded in office by William L. Reed in 1896.
-Teamoh was a known Freemason.
+Teamoh was a known Freemason and an early proponent of bicycling.

 He died on June 20, 1912, at Massachusetts General Hospital, Boston.
 His funeral was held at the First A.M.E.
 Church of Boston, and they held a Masonic funeral service.

 Teamoh is profiled in the book The Afro-American Press and Its Editors (1891).